monarc-project/stats-service/docs/architecture.rst

    :alt: Organization level

+MONARC clients hosted on FO1 and FO2 push regularly stats about risk analysis to a local Stats Service instance (dashboard.my.monarc.lu).

 A company has the possibility to `push stats <command-line-interface.html#pushing-data>`_ from selected clients with the same account on, for example, dashboard.monarc.lu.
 The service behind dashboard.monarc.lu